 Introduction

-Tribal population are scattered all over the hilly and forest regions of the country, majority of them inhabitants in Central India, high concentration of tribal’s live in Madhya Pradesh, Chattisgarh, Orissa, Andhra Pradesh, Jharkhand (Rajan et al., 2015).
+Tribal populations are scattered all over the hilly and forest regions of the country, majority of them inhabitants in Central India, high concentration of tribal’s live in Madhya Pradesh, Chattisgarh, Orissa, Andhra Pradesh, Jharkhand (Rajan et al., 2015).
 With a population of 72.60 million, Madhya Pradesh is the sixth-most populous state in the country.
-Out of the total population in India, about 72.40 percent live in rural areas and living in and around forest areas (Payasi et. al., 2023).
-KVK working in tribal districts of Madhya Pradesh are actively engaged in dissemination of location-specific technologies related to agriculture (Rajan et al. 2016).
-Technological demonstration viz., On-farm testing (OFT), Front line demonstration (FLD) can help to accelerate the adoption of idea also farmers can learn new ways of doing things without having to do it on their farms.(Rajan et al. 2020).
+Out of the total population in India, about 72.40 percent live in rural areas and living in and around forest areas (Payasi et al., 2023).
+KVK working in tribal districts of Madhya Pradesh are actively engaged in dissemination of location-specific technologies related to agriculture (Rajan et al., 2016).
+Technological demonstration viz., On-farm testing (OFT), Front line demonstration (FLD) can help to accelerate the adoption of idea also farmers can learn new ways of doing things without having to do it on their farms(Rajan et al., 2020).
 Livelihoods mission (NRLM) is one such government initiative to uplift the rural women by making them self-reliant and helps them in earning their livelihoods (Goswami et al, 2021).

 Millets are considered one of the earliest domesticated cereal grains used for household purposes and play a vital role in the traditional healthy food systems of tribal communities across India.
 These small-seeded, nutrient-rich grains are well-adapted to harsh climatic conditions and low-input agriculture, making them essential for ensuring food and livelihood security in rainfed and resource-poor regions (Dar et al., 2018, More et al., 2024).
 India is the world's largest millet producer, accounting for nearly 41% of global production, with major contributions from states such as Rajasthan, Karnataka and Madhya Pradesh (APEDA, 2023).